Staff and Board

 A lifelong bookworm, Cassie is a wholehearted believer in the transformational power of literacy.
 In her role as Co-Director, Cassie is responsible for the strategic growth and development of the coalition as an anchor organization for Oakland’s literacy efforts.
 Cassie manages the organization’s operations, fund development, and partnerships.

 Cassie previously managed the coalition’s programs and operations out of the Rogers Family Foundation, where she served for six years leading the Foundation’s early literacy grantmaking and initiatives aimed at increasing third grade reading achievement for Oakland students.
 Cassie moved to Oakland in 2008 as an AmeriCorps VISTA, running service learning programs in elementary schools.
-Cassie holds a BA in International Relations from the University of California, Davis and a Professional Certificate in Nonprofit Management from the San Francisco State University.
+Cassie holds a BA in International Relations from the University of California, Davis and a Professional Certificate in Nonprofit Management from San Francisco State University.
 Cassie lives in East Oakland with her family of book-lovers.

 Favorite Book Growing Up: The Story of Ferdinand by Munro Leaf was a bedtime family favorite but it was The Giver by Lois Lowry that made me fall in love with the magic of stories.